-in which the divergence of the correlation matrices in index $i,j$ is determined by the interaction of the correlation decay (or growth) of columns-and-rows $j$ and $k$.
+in which the divergence of the correlation matrices in index $j,k$ is determined by the interaction of the correlation decay (or growth) of columns-and-rows $j$ and $k$.
 A finding of $\alpha_{j} < 1$ would mean that the correlations of the $j$ variable with other variables have decayed in the case group, or become smaller in magnitude, compared to those of the control group.
 Using this parametrization, the dimension of $\alpha$ (and the number of comparisons) grows \emph{linearly} with the dimension of the correlation matrix, making the model suitable for small sample sizes.

-The multiplicative link function incorporates two assumption on the data.
-First, that the difference between the groups can be summarized into a row-and-column-wise structure.
-Second, that the decay in correlations is proportional to the original magnitude of the correlation - originally stronger correlations of the perturbed variables will suffer from greater decay.
+The multiplicative link function incorporates two assumptions on the data.
+First, the difference between the groups can be summarized into a row-and-column-wise structure.
+Second, the decay (or increase) in correlations is proportional to the original magnitude of the correlation \-- originally stronger correlations of the perturbed variables will suffer from greater decay.
 That is, $\alpha_j<1$ represents a decay in correlations for the $j$'th variable, but the magnitude of this decay depends on the correlations in the control group.
 We find that the vector of decay parameters ($\alpha$) in the multiplicative model can efficiently describe local differences between the groups when the expected correlation matrices are dense.

-Importantly, we propose several strategies to improve the estimation of the parameters and of their uncertainty in the presence of both modelling error and within-group variation.
+We propose several strategies to improve the estimation of the parameters and of their uncertainty in the presence of both modeling error and within-group variation.
 The variables' effects are estimated by finding the roots of an estimation equation that accounts for the asymptotic covariance of correlation matrices \citep{nel1985matrix}.
 We develop robust estimators of the standard deviations using a General Estimating Equations (GEE) framework \citep{liang1986longitudinal}, or a less parametric but more computationally intensive two-sample Jackknife procedure \citep{efron1981jackknife}.
-Both of these approaches are designed to measure the population variability.
-Confidence intervals and p-values are then derived using Gaussian asymptotics.
-Our methods are openly implemented in the open-source package \emph{corrpops} ('corrpops' GitHub repository, \citeyear{faran2021corrpops}).
+Both of these approaches are designed to measure population variability.
+Confidence intervals and p-values are based on the approximate Gaussian distribution of GEE solutions.